Aahzymandius/deployment-manager/GKE-test-environment/shared-vpc/README.md

 3. From the Cloud shell of the "shared-vpc" project, run: gcloud deployment-manager deployments create shared-vpc-resources --config resources.yaml --preview

-If all the checks pass, deploy it by running the command again without the  --preview flag This will remove the default VPC and will create a new custom VPC which will be used as the shared VPC in the gke-ts project.
+If all the checks pass, deploy it by running the an update command without specifying the config file: gcloud deployment-manager deployments update shared-vpc-resources This will remove the default VPC and will create a new custom VPC which will be used as the shared VPC in the gke-ts project.